Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

-The $J/\psi$ were reconstructed through the $J/\psi \rightarrow e^+e^-$ channel, with a branching ratio of 5.9 \%.
+The $J/\psi$ were reconstructed through the $J/\psi \rightarrow e^+e^-$ channel, which has a branching ratio of 5.9 \%.
 The daughter tracks of the $J/\psi$ were required to have more than 20 hits in the Time Projection Chamber (TPC) \cite{TPC}, and a distance of closest approach less than 1 cm from the primary vertex.
 Low momentum electrons and positrons can be separated from hadrons by selecting on the inverse velocity ($0.97 < 1/\beta < 1.03$), which is calculated from the time-of-flight measured by the TOF detector \cite{TOF} and the path length measured by the TPC.
 At large momentum ($p > 1.5$ GeV/$c$), with the energy measured by towers from the BEMC \cite{BEMC}, a cut of the momentum to energy ratio ($0.3 < p/E < 1.5 $) was applied to select electrons and positrons.
-The electrons and positrons were then identified by their specific energy loss per unit track length ($\langle dE/dx \rangle$) inside the TPC.
+The electrons and positrons were then identified by their specific energy loss ($\langle dE/dx \rangle$) inside the TPC.
 More than 15 TPC hits were required to calculate $\langle dE/dx \rangle$.
-The $\langle dE/dx \rangle$ cut is asymmetric around the expected value for electron, because the lower side is where the hadron $\langle dE/dx \rangle$ lies.
+The $\langle dE/dx \rangle$ cut is asymmetric around the expected value for electrons, because the lower side is where the hadron $\langle dE/dx \rangle$ lies.
 It also varies according to whether the candidate track passes the $1/\beta$ and/or $p/E$ cut to optimize efficiency and purity.
 The combination of cuts on $1/\beta$, $p/E$ and $\langle dE/dx \rangle$ enables electron/positron identification in a wide momentum range.
 Our measured $J/\psi$ particles cover the rapidity range $-1<y<1$, favoring $J/\psi$ near $y=0$ because of detection efficiency variation due to acceptance and decay kinematics.

-A total of just over 13000 $J/\psi$ were reconstructed in the entire $p_{T}$ range of 0-10 GeV/$c$, and the invariant mass spectra of $e^+e^-$ pairs with the $J/\psi$ signals for the lowest (0-2 GeV/$c$) and highest (6-10 GeV/$c$) $p_{T}$ bins are shown in Fig.~\ref{fig1_invariantMass}.
+A total of just over 13000 $J/\psi$ were reconstructed in the entire $p_{T}$ range of $0-10$ GeV/$c$.